jjn7702/SECJ1023-PT2/Submission/sec08_23242/foodi/Project Proposal/Readme.md

   <ul>
     <li><strong>Profile</strong><br></li>
     - The user can edit their personal information by entering their new values in the corresponding input field.<br>
-    - The user can also add or remove allergens by pressing on the corresponding allregen.<br>
+    - The user can also add or remove allergens by pressing on the corresponding allergen.<br>
   </ul>
 </body>
 </html>